 If one of your viewers clicks the button, they will be taken to the purchase screen just as if they had selected the option from one of our paywalls.

-Here is a quick example to familiarize you with all of the customization options available:
+If you are familiar with shortcodes, feel free to skip to the "Shortcode Details" section below; otherwise, here is a quick example to familiarize you with all of the customization options available.

 - On the pricing tab, subscriptions and time passes are identified with an ID number.
 Find the pricing option that you would like to use for your button.
 For this example we will create a button for our 1 Month Subscription, Sub 8.